Connect with us

 “Without TikTok, I would never have grown just on Twitch.
 Point blank, period,” Twitch partner Shawn Gilhuly says.
 Irritation about hosting’s removal derives from this struggle: It was generally accepted that being hosted on another’s channel led to more viewers and a shot at a spot on Twitch’s front page.
 With discovery on the platform so difficult, the removal feels like, at the very least, a misguided priority for the company.”

-Discovery is a huge issue, and one we try to address here at Gamactica, but it is also impacting the business side, from revenue to profits and from influencer marketing to advertising and sponsorships.
+Discovery is a huge issue, and one we try to address here at Disko, but it is also impacting the business side, from revenue to profits and from influencer marketing to advertising and sponsorships.

 “As more streamers have come to Twitch, many of them tell us that it’s gotten more competitive to grow viewers,” says Twitch spokesperson Samantha Faught.
 “Improving discovery to enable streamers to grow their communities is one of our top priorities as a company.”
 Twitch adds that partners can now livestream on other services and platforms “to give them the flexibility to further build their brands and bring new viewers into their communities on Twitch.”